 Organic beef, and beef from rare breeds, is the most expensive, as the highest farming standards will have been adhered to at all stages of the animal's life.
 The length of time for which beef has been hung will also determine how flavoursome and tender it is; 10-14 days is a good length, though some super-premium beef is hung for longer, up to six weeks.

 When choosing any cut of beef, look for firm, fine-grained meat; it should be moist, rather than dry or slimy.
-A light marbling (ie thin streaks) of fat running through the meat is a good sign - this gives succulence and flavour and, without it, the meat will be dry once cooked.
-Any fat on the outside of the beef should be creamy-coloured (fat that is yellow might well be rancid).
+A light marbling (ie thin streaks) of fat running through the meat is a good sign – this gives succulence and flavour and, without it, the meat will be dry once cooked.
+Any fat on the outside of the beef should be creamy-coloured or yellow hued would indicate it's aged.
 Properly hung beef should be deep burgundy in colour, rather than bright red.
 Go for cleanly cut, neatly trimmed pieces of beef, with no fragments of shattered bone.

 Make sure beef doesn't touch any cooked foods or anything that will be eaten raw.
 Any cuts that are bought loose will keep for up to 2-4 days.
-Larger cuts for roasting will keep up to 5 days.
-Minced beef should be eaten within a day of purchase.
+Larger cuts for roasting will keep up to 4 days (check all use by dates).
+Minced beef should be eaten within a day of purchase or frozen.
 For vacuum-packed meat, follow the use-by date on the packaging.

 Try lamb or pork.